aqshah20/mezpay/README.md

 MezPay is a seamless Laravel payment gateway package that empowers secure Meezan Bank payment processing.
 It simplifies the integration process with Meezan Bank's E-commerce Payment Gateway, allowing you to perform effortless and secure transactions.

+This package is proudly developed by AQ Shah, a full-stack Laravel developer, with a passion for creating efficient and reliable solutions for payment processing in Laravel applications.

 ### How to Set Up

 ### Step 1: Install Package